Exemptions

 Exemption appeal application

-1. Applicants who are not satisfied with the result of their exemption assessment may apply for an appeal with the exemption appeal application fee of HK$1,400 within one month from the date of the notification.
+1. Applicants unsatisfied with the result of their exemption assessment may apply for an appeal with the exemption appeal application fee within the stipulated deadline (i.e. one month from the issuance date of the relevant exemption confirmation notification).

 2. Applicants must submit the following documents for the appeal review: